Corporate Equality Index: Why the Criteria Change

 In 2002, the first CEI rated employers strictly on seven criteria, which remain the basis for today’s criteria.
 The original criteria were guided in part by the Equality Principles, 10 touch points for businesses demonstrating their commitment to equal treatment of employees, consumers and investors, irrespective of their sexual orientation and gender identity or expression.
 Just 13 businesses received perfect ratings in that first year; by 2005, more than 100 businesses had achieved perfect ratings, with many establishing the next best practices such as spousal-equivalent domestic partner benefits and comprehensive insurance coverage for transgender employees.

-In 2009, the HRC Foundation rolled out the third version of the CEI critria, with comprehensive requirements for partner benefits, transgender-inclusive benefits, organizational competency on LGBT issues and external engagement with the LGBT community; these criteria went into effect in 2011 (for the CEI 2012 report).
+In 2009, the HRC Foundation rolled out the third version of the CEI critria, with comprehensive requirements for partner benefits, transgender-inclusive benefits, organizational competency on LGBTQ issues and external engagement with the LGBTQ community; these criteria went into effect in 2011 (for the CEI 2012 report).

 Principles of the Corporate Equality Index Criteria